top of page

 3. People who love short videos wants to explore new and interactive video creations.

-User persona:
+Here is the User persona:

 sv cam portfolio (9).png